CircuitSpells/Notes/git.md

 - search commits that contain a commit message (useful with conventional commits), such as "feat:":
 `git log --grep='^feat:' --since="1 month ago" --oneline --regexp-ignore-case`

+### git show

-show what changed in a specific commit:
+- show what changed in a specific commit:
 `git show <commit-id>`

-diff between main and your feature branch:
-`git diff <main-branch>..<feature-branch>`
-or `git diff <main-branch>..<feature-branch> -- <directory-or-file-path>`

-diff between main branch and feature branch, but only compare the tip commits between both branches (note the three dots `...`):
-`git diff <main-branch>...<feature-branch>`
-or `git diff <main-branch>...<feature-branch> -- <directory-or-file-path>`

-checkout a specific commit:
-`git checkout <commit-hash>`
+### git merge

-merge feature branch into main:
+- merge feature branch into main:
 `git switch main`
 `git pull`
 `git merge <feature-branch>`
-or, optionally: `git merge --squash <feature-branch>` `git commit -m "merged feature branch into main"`
+- or, optionally: `git merge --squash <feature-branch>` `git commit -m "merged feature branch into main"`

+### git reset

-abort a merge in progress / permanently remove all uncommitted changes:
+- abort a merge in progress / permanently remove all uncommitted changes:
 `git reset --hard HEAD`

-undo and delete the last N commits:
+- undo and delete the last N commits:
 `git reset --hard HEAD~<N>`
 where N is the number of commits, e.g.: `git reset --hard HEAD~1`

-undo the last N commits, but keep the changes from the undone commits in the staging area:
+- undo the last N commits, but keep the changes from the undone commits in the staging area:
 `git reset --soft HEAD~<N>`
 where N is the number of commits, e.g.: `git reset --soft HEAD~1`

+### git config

-get current git username and email:
+- get current git username and email:
 `git config --get user.email`
 `git config --get user.name`

-set local git username and email:
+- set local git username and email:
 `git config user.email "your.email@example.com"`
 `git config user.name "Your Name"`

+### git cherry-pick

-to cherry pick a commit switch to the branch that the commit will be applied to, then run:
+- to cherry pick a commit switch to the branch that the commit will be applied to, then run:
 `git cherry-pick <commit-hash>`
-or for a range of commits:
+- or for a range of commits:
 `git cherry-pick <start-commit-hash>^..<end-commit-hash>`
 (The ^ symbol after the start commit indicates that you want to include the start commit in the range.
-In the above example, both the start and end commits will be included) if the cherry-pick has merge conflicts, you can resolve them in VS Code or abort the changes:
+In the above example, both the start and end commits will be included)
+- if the cherry-pick has merge conflicts, you can resolve them in VS Code or abort the changes:
 `git cherry-pick --abort`

-To stash changes:
+### git stash

 - stash tracked/untracked, staged/unstaged files.
 All files will be stashed as unstaged. `-m "my message"` optional:
 `git stash -u -m "my message"`
 - stash tracked/untracked but don't stash staged: